 As a first approach to the evaluation, the following assumptions were made.
 First, although the Monitoring platform should deal with the simultaneous execution of a considerable amount of experiments, the initial set of use cases defined in 5G EVE is six [2], this being the number of simultaneous experiments to be handled.
-Each experiment can define a different number of metrics, KPIs and results to be monitored during the experiment execution, depending on vertical's needs.
-For this evaluation process, we assume that each experiment will require the monitoring of 20 parameters, so each experiment requires the creation of 20 topics in the Monitoring platform.
+Each experiment can define a different number of metrics, KPIs and results to be collected and monitored during the experiment execution, depending on vertical's needs.
+For this evaluation process, we assume that each experiment will require the monitoring of 20 parameters.
+In this way, each experiment requires the creation of 20 topics in the Monitoring platform.

 The size of the message containing the values of metric, KPI or result managed by the Monitoring platform depends on the nature of the data transported.
-As a result, four different alternatives have been defined for the tests: 100 B and 1 KB messages for data traffic (i.e., numeric or string values), representing the 80% of all the monitoring traffic (40% for each case), and 100 KB and 1 MB messages for multimedia traffic (i.e., images or video frames), which would be the remaining 20% (10% for each case).
-The percentages have been selected assuming that most of the data will be small-side messages, which fit best in this kind of platforms, but also considering that there may be larger messages, mainly related to multimedia data.
-The Data shipper's publication rate is set to 1000 messages/s for data traffic, but reduced for each case of multimedia traffic, as the received throughput almost never reached that value due to the message size, with 10 messages/s for 100 KB messages and 1 message/s for 1 MB messages, which results in a concurrent publication rate of approximately 102,4 Mbps per experiment.
+As a result, different sizes and their frequency have been defined for the tests, with four possible alternatives: 100 B and 1 KB messages for data traffic (i.e., numeric or string values), representing the 80% of all the monitoring traffic (40% for each case), and 100 KB and 1 MB messages for multimedia traffic (i.e., images or video frames), which would be the remaining 20% (10% for each case).
+The percentages have been selected assuming that most of the data will be small-side messages, which are the ones that fit best in this kind of platforms, but also considering that there may be larger messages, mainly related to multimedia data.
+The Data shipper's publication rate is set to 1000 messages/s for data traffic, but reduced for each case of multimedia traffic, as the received throughput almost never reached that value due to the message size, defining 10 messages/s for 100 KB messages and 1 message/s for 1 MB messages, which results in a concurrent publication rate of approximately 102,4 Mbps per experiment.

-The rates for each message size are aligned with the disk size estimation for each broker node, which is computed as D = s \ r \ t \ f/b, where s is the message size, r is the publication rate, t is the retention time (at least 2 weeks, as discussed in Section II), and f and b are both the replication factor and the number of brokers in the system, typically f = b - 1, this leading to a value slightly below 100TB, which is an estimation of the expected amount of data handled in the project.
+The rates for each message size are aligned with the disk size estimation for each broker node, which is computed as D = s r t f/b, where s is the message size, r is the publication rate, t is the retention time (at least 2 weeks, as discussed in Section II), and f and b are both the replication factor and the number of brokers in the system, typically f = b - 1, this leading to a value slightly below 100TB, which is an estimation of the expected amount of data handled in the project.